josuesoto16/DataAugmentation/README.md

-Hello this my homework about Probability and Stadistic
+Hello thats is my homeworks about Probability and Stadistic